-When the shell runs a program, by default the program reads & writes to the same stdin, stdout, and stderr as the shell.
+When the shell runs a program, by default the program inherits the same stdin, stdout, and stderr as the shell.

 However, you can redirect I/O, i.e., read/write from different files.

 Under the hood

 filename is the same as 1> filename, i.e., "redirect the output of file descriptor 1 to filename".